openmichigan/oerbit_analytics/docs/oer_analytics.md

 1) OERbit queries the database for information (specifically, YouTube video IDs and the Drupal node IDs with which they are associated)

-2) A call is made to the YouTube API (currently, v2, which is to be deprecated), using the information gathered from the database, in order to get information e.g. # of views per video
+2) A call is made to the YouTube Data API (v3), using the information gathered from the database, in order to get information e.g. # of views per video.

-3) The aggregated information from steps (1) and (2) is properly aggregated and stored in new database tables for the oer_analytics module
+3) The aggregated information from steps (1) and (2) is properly aggregated and stored in new database tables for the oer_analytics module.

-4) This is the 'fourth part' of the process, but it is also a more continuous process really, operating on a slightly different timeline: leveraging the Google Analytics API module, which this depends on, to grab Google Analytics data for the correct pages in the setup G.A.
+4) This is the 'fourth part' of the process, but it is really operating on a slightly different timeline: leveraging the Google Analytics API module _via_ the Google Analytics Counter Module, both of which this currently depends on, to grab Google Analytics data for the correct pages in the setup G.A.
 (Google Analytics) profile.
 Specifically, this module will grab views for every page of node type _course_ (defined in [OERbit](https://github.com/openmichigan/OERbit) ), and for each course which has a bulk download, loads of the bulk download page for that course.
 (Further updates pending.)

 5) All this information, whether from the database, live API responses, or cache, is aggregated properly and displayed.